UNC-Libraries/SCTS-Documentation/Additions.md

 1. Foundation Records, 1990-1995 (Original Deposit).

-2A.
+#### 2A.
 Foundation Records, 1986-1988 (Addition of May 1996).

-2A.
+#### 2A.
 Foundation Records, 1983-1989 (Addition of March 1997).

-2A.
+#### 2A.
 Foundation Records, 1970-1992 (Addition of March 1998).

 We have a long and complicated history with additions so you might encounter all kinds of variations on the above examples.
-Usually it is most expedient to follow the arrangement that already exists, though you sometimes it makes sense to do minor re-coding to bring clarity.
+Usually it is most expedient to follow the arrangement that already exists, though sometimes it makes sense to do minor re-coding to bring clarity.

 # Revising the XML